 In this the first of two articles I will be comparing how the Doctor was written in both series, and how major villains from the Classic Who such as the Daleks were handled in the revival compared to their portrayal in the original.

 Not that Classic Who being shown on the Horror channel and New Who being shown the Disney channel says anything about the quality of both series overall of course.
-Lets take a more in depth look to see which is better overall.

 1/ Classic Who Doctor vs New Who Doctor

 The Doctor is the main protagonist across both series.
-He is a time lord from the planet Gallifrey, he has two hearts, and he has a time machine called the TARDIS (time and relative dimensions in space) which can allow him to visit any planet at any point in its history.
-The TARDIS is bigger on the inside than the outside.
+He is a time lord from the planet Gallifrey, he has two hearts, and he has a time machine called the TARDIS (time and relative dimensions in space) which can allow him to visit any planet, at any point in its history.
+The TARDIS is also bigger on the inside than the outside.